RSamokhin/WOWInterface/Overachiever/readme.txt

 - NEW: /achsilent, /achs

-  These commands silently search for the first matching achievement and display it, useful if you don't want text added to the chat log.
+  These commands silently search for the first matching achievement and display it.
+Useful if you don't want text added to the chat log.

   Example A: /achs gold